PROGRAMMES AND ACTIVITIES

 Imparting of Values

-Values education is the process by which teachers impart moral values to the young minds of JWPS pupils.
+Values education is the process by which teachers impart moral values to the young minds of JWPS students.
 In JWPS, we give utmost importance to instilling values through English lessons.
-We explicitly teach pupils on values through stories read in class, videos on values, interaction between teachers and pupils on the values taught and reflection activities at the end of the lesson.
+We explicitly teach students on values through stories read in class, videos on values, interaction between teachers and students on the values taught and reflection activities at the end of the lesson.
 In JWPS, we already impart our school values, RISE (Respect, Integrity, Self-discipline and Excellence), throughout the whole journey of their primary years in JWPS.
 Values education is an advancement to the existing values taught in school.
 Values Education is incorporated into English lessons.
-Posters on different values are also put up around the school and in the classrooms so that pupils will always have a visual reminder on the values taught to them.
+Posters on different values are also put up around the school and in the classrooms so that students will always have a visual reminder on the values taught to them.